TechRetreat/2015/software-learnathon/PLAN.md

 We'll be writing AI bots on TechTanks, an arena-styled tank fighting game inspired by Robocode and Rtanque.
 Head over to http://techtanks.techretreat.ca/, sign up and activate your account.
 If you have any problems at any point, you can ask a mentor for help.

 ### Creating our first bot
 Let's start by creating our first bot.
-Click the 'create a bot' button from then main screen and pick a name and color for your bot.
-These can be changed any time so dont worry about it for now.
-Lets head into the 'code' section.
+Click the “Create a Tank” button from the home screen and pick a name and color for your bot.
+These settings can be changed at any time so don't worry about it too much.
+Lets head into the 'Code' section.

 ### Editor and replays
-This is where youll be spending most of your day, on the left we have our code editor, tank options where you can change your color and name, as well as published code and logs, we'll get to those two later.
+This is where you'll be spending most of your day, on the left we have our code editor, 'Tank Options' where you can change your color and name, 'Publish Code' and 'Logs', we'll get to those two later.

-On the right we have our getting started page, this has information to get started coding your bot, the full documentation of TechTanks, and our game display, where we fight our bots.
+On the right we have our getting started page, the full documentation of TechTanks, and our game display, where your code will come to life.

-Our AI's today will be written in Ruby, if you havent used Ruby before you might want to look at Codeacademy quickly (www.codecademy.com/tracks/ruby).
+Our AI will be written in Ruby.
+If you havent used Ruby before you might want to look at Codeacademy quickly (https://www.codecademy.com/tracks/ruby).

 # Sample Bot
 ### TryRuby 'Hello World'

-Before we begin, we'll go through a super simple 'Hello World' in ruby using the TryRuby console (tryruby.org/levels/1/challenges/0)
+Before we begin, we'll go through a super simple 'Hello World' in Ruby using the TryRuby console (tryruby.org/levels/1/challenges/0)
 In ruby, we print to console using 'puts', try running this command in the console
 ```ruby
 puts 'Hello'